rugrag/learn-unbiased/digit/README.md

 # Digit experiment
-Download the digit dataset in form of .npy files from https://drive.google.com/file/d/1NSv4RCSHjcHois3dXjYw_PaLIoVlLgXu/view?usp=sharing and put them in the /data directory.

 To run the code, execute the digit_main.py file.
 Command line parameters are detailed in digit_parser.py.
 Results (tf log files) will be stored in ./experiments folder.